 Man killed in stabbing at HS basketball game in Trenton: prosecutors

 TRENTON, N.J.
-(CBS) -- A 22-year-old man is dead after a stabbing at a high school basketball game in Trenton, the Mercer County Prosecutor's Office said Thursday night.
+(CBS) -- A 23-year-old man is dead after a stabbing at a high school basketball game in Trenton, the Mercer County Prosecutor's Office said Thursday night.

 It happened around 8:30 p.m. during a Mercer County Tournament game between Trenton and Notre Dame High Schools at CURE Insurance Arena on Hamilton Avenue.

-Prosecutors said the victim, Khalil Glanton, was stabbed multiple times inside the arena.
+Prosecutors said the victim, Khalil Glanton, was stabbed multiple times inside the arena after a fight broke out.

 There's no word about what led up to the stabbing.